vernisaz/simhttp/README.md

 *tmux* can be also used similarly to the _screen_.

 [bee.7b](./bee.7b) contains details how to run it in the background under Windows.
+Corresponding script will be generated at the target _package_.

+## Service
 You can also run the server as a service on Windows, Linux, BSD, and Mac.

-How it can be done, described in [the document](https://github.com/vernisaz/simcom/blob/master/doc/PIs.md).
+How it can be done on Linux, described in [the document](https://github.com/vernisaz/simcom/blob/master/doc/PIs.md#run-simhttp-as-a-service).

-## Running as service
-The server can run as a service on all supported platforms.
-How to do that on Linux platform described [there](https://github.com/vernisaz/simcom/blob/master/doc/PIs.md#run-simhttp-as-a-service).

 Regarding Windows, use a service wrapper, or update my service C code from [there](https://github.com/drogatkin/TJWS2/blob/master/1.x/win-service/servservice.cpp) to Rust.

 Mac service should look similar to FreeBSD and I need to investigate details.

 ## Websocket
 The server provides a limited support of WebSocket protocol as WS-CGI.
 Only UTF-8 string packets are supported.